Moving abroad can be an exciting adventure: new places, new views, new people, cultures, and traditions.

 Unlike moving across cities or states, moving abroad usually isn’t accompanied by the traditional moving trucks transporting all your furniture and belongings.

 As a matter of fact, it’s often cheaper to buy new furniture than shipping your own across borders to other countries.
+Still, there are always going to be items that will need to go with you, so working with reliable long distance movers will be essential.

 What that means for your family is that you’re about to learn just how much junk you have collected throughout the years – most of it being trash.

-Try to get rid of what you can through garage sales, donations and gifts so useful items can find a new home.
+Try to get rid of what you can through garage sales, donations, and gifts so useful items can find a new home.

 Anything else unfortunately needs to go to the dump, which means you will need to rent a dumpster.
 Your trash should include appliances, drywall, anything that needs to be removed from the garden, and of course, all your accumulated junk that has not found a new home.